 I know what you’re thinking, the weather is getting cooler – why are you drinking cold brewed coffee??
 Here’s a little fun fact about me: I ALWAYS drink my coffee over ice.
 Year-round.
 No matter what.
 Don’t ask me why, but I’ve just never been a fan of hot drinks.
 So when Locals Coffee reached out to me asking if I would like to try out their cold brew coffee filters, I HAD to try it out!

 I normally brew fresh espresso at home with our espresso machine (we have this one), but it can be time consuming when I’m in a hurry.
-That’s what I have been loving about cold brew, I make it ahead of time and it is ready to go for the rest of the week.
-So on those rushed mornings I can still enjoy my cup of joe without the hassle of getting the espresso machine up and running.
-And with Locals Disposable Cold Brew Filters, the homemade brewing process is easy-peasy!
+That’s why I’ve been loving cold brew.
+It’s make it ahead of time and it’s ready to go for the rest of the week.
+On those rushed mornings I can still enjoy my cup of joe without the hassle of the espresso machine.
+With Locals Disposable Cold Brew Coffee Filters, the at home brewing process is easy-peasy!
 Not to mention they are available on Amazon!
 (And you know how much I love Amazon! 😉 )

 Here’s how you make it: